anil-ai2/devops-cloud/aws/aws-cli.md

 # aws cli related tasks
 ---
 ### :camel:
+---
+## Note: At any point of time after the lab is done, login to your aws account and delete the AccessKeyID,SecreatKey.
+Else you have exposed your account to serious security risk.
+You might loose lakhs of rupees.
+Careful with your credentials.
+---
 #### Task1: Install aws cli
 ```
 cd $HOME && git clone https://github.com/ncodeit-io/devops-cloud-public-repo.git